Antimicrobial Resistance/Antimicrobial Stewardship publications

 AMR Strategies and Plans

-- Australian Government: Australia’s First National Antimicrobial Resistance Strategy 2015 – 2019
+- Australian Government: Australia’s National Antimicrobial Resistance Strategy – 2020 and beyond

 - Implementation Plan: Australia’s First National Antimicrobial Resistance Strategy 2015 – 2019